Schrödinger field: Field Hamiltonian

 The Heisenberg equations of motion for this operator reproduces the equation of motion for the field.

 To find the classical field Lagrangian, apply a Legendre transform to the classical limit of the Hamiltonian.

-Although this is correct classically, the quantum mechanical transformation is not completely conceptually straightforward because the path integral is over eigenvalues of operators ψ which are not hermitian and whose eigenvalues are not orthogonal.
+Although this is correct classically, the quantum mechanical transformation is not completely conceptually straightforward because the path integral is over eigenvalues of operators ψ which are not hermitian and whose eigenvectors are not orthogonal.
 The path integral over field states therefore seems naively to be overcounting.
 This is not the case, because the time derivative term in L includes the overlap between the different field states.